SquareGPS/navixy-api/docs/backend-api/resources/field_service/employee/index.md

 #### errors

-*   247 – Entity already exists, if tracker\_id!=null and exists employee that already binded to this tracker\_id
+*   247 – Entity already exists, if tracker\_id!=null and exists employee that already bound to this tracker\_id

 ### read